Save time at the gate and at tech… Download & Print your tech sheet here.

 6. Negative cambered turns will be avoided.

-7. A long straight (over 150 feet) should not terminate in an extremely sharp turn (e.g., a short radius U-turn).
+7. A long straight (over 150 feet) should not (but may) terminate in an extremely sharp turn (e.g., a short radius U-turn).
 Long straights shall not terminate at a point where participants, non-participants or obstacles are directly in front at a distance closer than that required to bring a car to a halt even with brake problems, a stuck throttle, etc.

 9. All portions of the course shall be visible to at least one course marshal who can communicate through signals or by electronic means with the starting line.